soaand01/routeValidator/README.md

 Navigate to `http://127.0.0.1:5000/` in your web browser.

-- Click in Load environment to generate a .json file with your environment's data
+- Click on **Load environment** to generate a .json file with your environment's data
     - This .json will be stored under .environments/ directory.
 - Select a subscription from the dropdown menu and click **Submit** to view VNets and their details.
 - Use the **"Validate Hub Peerings"** menu option to validate peerings for a specific VNet.